 A systematic process in which potential hazards from facility operation are identified, and the likelihood and consequences of potential adverse events are estimated.
 Each pipeline segment is given a numerical score based on the estimated risk.

 An Operator must report to OPS indicating the company has begun its preliminary assessments.
 Thereafter, an Operator must submit a full reporting to OPS of the four overall performance measures using semi-annual reports submitted within two months of June 30 and December 31 each year in accordance with §192.945.
 Atlanta Gas Light is in compliance.

 An Operator of a covered pipeline segment must develop and follow a written integrity management program that contains all the elements described in §192.911 and that addresses the risks on each covered transmission pipeline segment.

 The initial integrity management program must consist, at a minimum, of a framework that describes for each of the 16 elements identified in §192.911:

 This framework will evolve into a more detailed and comprehensive program.
-Virginia Natural Gas is in compliance.
+Atlanta Gas Light is in compliance.

 See FAQ 14 on the OPS IMP Web site which indicates that all High Consequence Areas (HCAs) must be identified as part of this initial framework completion.

 An Operator must submit its first full reporting to OPS of the four overall performance measures.
-Virginia Natural Gas is in compliance.
+Atlanta Gas Light is in compliance.

 Note: Hereafter, Operator must submit semi-annual reports within two months of June 30 and December 31 each year.

 An Operator must assess at least 50% of the covered segments beginning with the highest risk segments.
 An Operator must prioritize all the covered segments for the Baseline Assessment in accordance with §192.917(c) and paragraph §192.921(b).
-Virginia Natural Gas has a plan in place to comply with this mandate and the company is on track to meet it.
+Atlanta Gas Light has a plan in place to comply with this mandate and the company is on track to meet it.